My detailed wine-by-wine assessments of the Bordeaux 2001s will appear on the purple pages of this site from 13 April onwards.

 Tasted a heck of a lot of wines yesterday and a heck of a lot of make-up too.
 So many winemakers have been trying too hard, especially on this right bank.
 It's been tempting to over-reward the simpler St Emilions which have not over-extracted and overdone the sweet toasty mocha notes in this vintage which needed a much gentler hand than its predecessor.

-Very usefully, re the question in purple pages (your turn) about fermenting red wines in barrel, met a young Italian winemaker yesterday who's launching his Testamatta wine alongside Tenuta di Trinoro chez Thunevin, who says he takes one end off barrels, stands them up and uses them like miniature fermentation vats, partly because his production is so small.
+Very usefully, re the question asked by one of our readers about fermenting red wines in barrel, met a young Italian winemaker yesterday who's launching his Testamatta wine alongside Tenuta di Trinoro chez Thunevin, who says he takes one end off barrels, stands them up and uses them like miniature fermentation vats, partly because his production is so small.
 Claims some people do even painstakingly load grapes in and out of the bunghole too.
 Amazing.

 Mistaken yet again for Serena – at Ausone by a German Master of Wine candidate this time.